EUCAIM/upv-node-workstation-images/README.md

 echo -e "$PREVIOUS_PASSWORD\n$PASSWORD\n$PASSWORD" | (passwd $USER)
 ```

-For adding an init script you can do this (you should include in the ROOT part, no in the normal user part beacause `chmod` would fail):
+For adding an init script you can do this (you should include in the ROOT part, no in the normal user part because `chmod` would fail):
 ```
 # Add entrypoint script
 # (useful if we want to do things with environment variables defined by the user)